ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 We found this string "WARNING_THIS_WILL_DESTROY_YOUR_MACHINE" indicating that it must come from a malicious person.

-The program also contains the string `"C:\windows\system32\kernel32.dll.dll"` indicating that they may execute some kernel level operations, which could be dangerous.

 There is also the string `"C:\windows\system32\kerne132.dll"` which is "kernel32" with 'l' replaced by '1'.
 This indicates that they might try to disguise this dll file as Windows kernel32.dll.
-This is because 1 and l looks similar with the normal font.
+This is because 1 and l looks similar with the normal font if we do not pay close attention.

 #### .DLL:
 We found the string "127.26.152.13", which indicates that this malware may try to talk to this IP address.

 ### PEViewer
 We used PEViewer to see the values in the .rdata section, which usually contains information about imported and exported functions.

 We saw several functions relating to finding files and moving files.

-Along with the suspicious kerne123.dll string, this suggests that this malware may copy a file into system32 folder.
+Along with the suspicious kerne132.dll string, this suggests that this malware may copy a file into system32 folder.
 Normal program will not usually copy files into system32 folder because it contains core functions of Windows.
 Thus, this suggests that this program has bad intention.

 ### Dependancy Walker